Our Top AR-15s: Which Is The Best AR-15 For You?

 Long an AR component producer, Palmetto State has made an impact as an AR-15 manufacturer.
 Palmetto State’s PA-15 mil-spec AR-15 uses standard components but I love how they pair a 4150 Chromoly 16-inch, cold hammer-forged barrel with a classic A2 pistol grip, carbine-length gas system, and melonite finish for some throw-back goodness.

-Beyond the components, PSA owns the production behind these ARs, so I can generally always find a few in stock in various configurations, which can be a rarity given the kinds surge in demand for ARs (and firearms in general) in times of crisis.
+Beyond the components, PSA owns the production behind these ARs, so I can generally always find a few in stock in various configurations, which can be a rarity given the kind of surge in demand for ARs (and firearms in general) in times of crisis.

 I really appreciated the classic look and feel of the A2 birdcage & nitride-coated, chrome moly vanadium barrel.
 The 1/7 twist is just right too.
 Who doesn't love the classic front sight paired with the M4 cutout?
 You know, in case you need to mount an M203 grenade launcher.